cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 the application defining rules for ALDR (see also {{aldr}}).
-Where Deterministic Representation is not actually needed, application-level representation rules of course can still be useful to amplify the benefits of Preferred or Basic Serialization.
+Where Deterministic Representation is not actually needed, application-level representation rules of course can still be useful to facilitate processing at the recipient.

 # CBOR Common Deterministic Encoding (CDE) {#dep}